washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 A good place to start is
 [Goole API design guide](https://cloud.google.com/apis/design).

-Just keep in mind, protocol buffer language, like `go`, always have a default value, it can't differentiating unset value from default value.
-It's best to have a default value indicate unset value.
+Just keep in mind, protocol buffer, like `go`, always have a default value, it can't differentiating unset value from default value.
 As an example, always keep `0` as the unkown or unset value for `enum` (you should do it in `go` either, always start from `iota+1`):